dosisod/refurb/docs/checks.md

 Categories: `pathlib`

-When checking the file extension for a pathlib object don't call `endswith()` on the `name` field, directly check against `suffix` instead.
+When checking the file extension for a Path object don't call `endswith()` on the `name` field, directly check against `suffix` instead.

 Bad: